 Equity mutual funds predominantly invest in equity shares trading in the stock market.
 They are also known as stock mutual funds.

-Due to the nature of these assets the equity funds invest in, they are an ideal investment option for investors who are willing to take a higher risk and are expecting higher returns.
+Due to the nature of these assets the equity funds invest in, they are an ideal investment option for investors who are willing to take a higher risk and are expecting inflation beating growth.
 Equity mutual funds are best suited for long-term investors and investors focused on wealth creation.

 Debt mutual funds invest in debt and fixed-income securities such as debentures, corporate bonds, treasury bills, government securities, and other such debt-based securities.
 They typically have a fixed maturity date and also offer a fixed rate of interest.